vega-studio/deltav/docs/API/Math/bounds.md

 **toString()**

-Easy readout of this Bounds object
+Easy readout of this Bounds object.